 During the last years, he also had the opportunity to work as assistant conductor to Yutaka Sado, Mstislav Rostropovich and Ingo Metzmacher.

 Orosanu continues to conduct extensively in his native Bucharest where he has built up an extensive repertoire in both the symphonic and operatic field.
 He has a close relationship with the Bucharest National Radio Orchestra and has held positions with the National Opera in Bucharest and the Romanian Opera in Cluj.
 He has an operatic repertoire of more than 30 titles.

 He now holds the title of Chief Conductor of the Brasov Philharmonic and is a past recipient of the nationally acknowledged Romanian Prix de la Critique Musicale.
 He has recently been appointed music director of Opera Națională Română Iași.

 Prior to his conducting career, Orosanu was a highly respected horn player and played for five years with the Bucharest National Radio Orchestra.
 He studied horn and orchestral conducting at the High Academy of Music in Bucharest and at the same time attended courses with Maestro Constantin Bugeanu.
 Following this, he was awarded a scholarship to study at the Internationale Bachakademie in Stuttgart with Helmuth Rilling.

-In 2010 he began teaching a conducting class at the High Academy of Music in Iasi and in 2011 he will lead a conducting master-class iwith the Iasi Philharmonic Orchestra.
+In 2010 he began to teach conducting at the High Academy of Music in Iasi.

 Cristian Oroșanu – debut la Filarmonica „George Enescu”